How is Zeffy free?

 • Sell and track all tickets sold

-• Ensure accessibility to raffle drawing
+• Ensure accessibility to the raffle drawing

 • Determine a method of drawing (pull tickets from a hat or box, random number generator, or computerized)